phamkv/AWT_PortGame/README.txt

 npx local-web-server --https --cors.embedder-policy "require-corp" --cors.opener-policy "same-origin" --directory "."

 Go to the url shown in the console.
 Press TAB to lock the mouse ingame.
+It may not work in the first attempt.
+Holding left click and pressing TAB multiple times ingame may solve this.